Illinois Air National Guard base conducts successful force generation exercise despite COVID-19 restraints

-U.S. Air Force Airmen 1st Class Kaylee Hietter, middle, and Paige Craig, both material management specialists with the 182nd Logistics Readiness Squadron, Illinois Air National Guard, receive mobility folders during a force generation exercise at the 182nd Airlift Wing in Peoria, Ill., Oct.
-3, 2020.
+U.S. Air Force Lt.
+Col. Aaron Dominique, a social actions officer with the 182nd Airlift Wing, Illinois Air National Guard, gives a pre-flight briefing during a force generation exercise at the 182nd Airlift Wing in Peoria, Ill., Oct.
+4, 2020.
 The 3-day exercise practiced rapid tasking and generation of installation personnel and equipment.
 (U.S. Air National Guard photo by Tech.
 Sgt.
 Lealan Buehrer)

 |Date Taken: